posidoni/libc-extended/README.md

 ![build_launch_gif](assets/build_launch.gif)
 <br>
-<sub>Build & launching unit-tests.</sub>
+<sub>Build & launching unit-tests</sub>

 ## Goal & requirements
-The goal of this project was to get comfortable with strings handling in C, explore tokenization and solidify our knowledge & skills of structured programming.
+The goal of this project was to get comfortable with strings handling in C, explore tokenization and solidify our knowledge & skills of structured programming, while trying to replicate libc strings handling functions.

 ## Key learnings
 - Working with strings in C